- slide 1 of 3

 - Increased marketplace appeal

-Economic improvements are ones which reduces operating costs, and losses.
-The reduction of customer returns and rejections from the field can also have substantial savings for a company since it eliminates many expenses, such as travel costs to a customer site or even a product recall in extreme cases.
+Economic improvements are ones that reduce operating costs and losses.
+The reduction of customer returns and rejections from the field can also have substantial savings for a company since they eliminate many expenses, such as travel costs to a customer site or even a product recall in extreme cases.

 From the overview above, it is obvious that despite continually evolving quality systems, the core methods of TQM will apply for quite some time to come.